|STE-Linkker Autonomous Electric Bus|

 The development and testing of the autonomous buses will aim to cover as many scenarios faced by bus feeder services as possible, to deepen understanding on the current state of the technology and to prepare for eventual full-scale operations in the future when the technology matures.
 In the longer term, it is envisaged that the trial could be extended to public roads in towns to enhance intra-town travel.

-The three-door prototype buses are manufactured by ST Engineering, with electric drivetrain components from Linkker.
+The three-door prototype buses are manufactured by Gemilang Coachworks, with electric drivetrain components and chassis from Linkker.
 The partnership was indicated in ST Engineering’s 2017 Annual Report, referred to as a “partnership with an Original Equipment Manufacturer (OEM) for electric buses to distribute electric buses in right-hand drive countries in Asia Pacific, including Singapore, Australia, Hong Kong, Indonesia, Malaysia, New Zealand and Thailand”.

 Separately, Linkker’s company brochures also indicated that it was involved in a project with a Singapore partner “with Autonomous Drive endgame”, and buses would be locally produced.
 Linkker also indicated its interest in delivering up to 325 buses over a 5-year period.
 The Finnish company has previously tested its buses domestically (in Helsinki, Espoo, Turku) and overseas in Copenhagen and Moscow.